Course Outline for Math 240A (Fall 2011)

 The first quarter of the differential geometry course will be devoted to global calculus of several variables, also known as calculus on manifolds.

-The simplest examples of manifolds are surfaces in Euclidean space, and in fact manifolds can be thought of as simply n-dimensional generalizations of such surfaces.
+The simplest examples of manifolds are surfaces in Euclidean space, and in fact manifolds can be thought of as n-dimensional generalizations of such surfaces.
 Manifolds are necessary for the formulation of global problems in geometry, analysis and physics.
-They form the foundation for the three great theories of modern mathematics, differential equations, differential topology and differential geometry.
+They form the foundation for three great theories of modern mathematics: differential equations, differential topology and differential geometry.

 Topics to be treated in 240A include tangent vectors, vector bundles, submanifolds, tensors, differential forms and the manifold version of StokesÕ Theorem.
-This will lead us up to de RhamÕs beautiful cohomology theory, which measures the number of holes of various dimensions in a manifold.
+This will lead to de RhamÕs beautiful cohomology theory, which measures the number of holes of various dimensions within a manifold.

 The second and third quarters of the continuing course (240BC) will treat Riemannian geometry, Lie groups and the theory of connections.

-We plan to provide brief lecture notes for the course, which will include the homework problems.
+We plan to provide brief lecture notes for the course, which will include homework problems.

-The official text for the course is: John M. Lee, Introduction to Smooth Manifolds, Springer, 2003.
-Since I will not follow the text very closely it is not absolutely necessary to buy the text.
-In fact, the bookstore was not able to get copies from the publisher, but the book appears to be available from Amazon.com.
-The Introduction and Chapter 1 are available directly from Lee's website at:
+The recommended text for the course is: John M. Lee, Introduction to Smooth Manifolds, Springer, second edition, 2012.
+Since I will not follow the text very closely it is not necessary to buy the text.
+This book is available from www.amazon.com for $82.40 at the time this is written.
+(The first edition is also acceptable.)